nextcloud/documentation/style_guide.rst

 Images must go into a sub-directory of the directory containing your manual page.
 Currently the manuals have both a single master images directory, and image directories local to each chapter.
 A single master images directory is difficult to maintain and inevitably becomes cluttered with obsolete images.
+Eventually the single master directories will be gone.